Zyl9393/mouse_strafing/README.md

 ## WASD
 Just as with the Fly Operator, you can use WASD (and Q and E) to move and strafe with the keyboard.

+## Change Field of View
+Use the scroll wheel to change the field of view or move a set distance.
+(See preferences)

 ## Speed adjustment
 Hold the Shift key to go 5 times faster.
 Hold the Ctrl key to go 5 times slower.
 For panning, you can reduce the speed by pressing Alt.
 Hold Ctrl and Alt at the same time to go at only 2% speed.